-Tendons, arteries and nerves will commonly be injured in tidy wounds, but repair of these structures is usually possible.
+Tendons, arteries, and nerves will commonly be injured in tidy wounds, but repair of these structures is usually possible.

-There may be associated skin loss and exposure of tendons, arteries and nerves.
+There may be associated skin loss and exposure of tendons, arteries, and nerves.
 Such wounds must not be closed primarily and are often associated with problems during wound healing.

-The correct management of untidy wounds is wound excision of all devitalised tissue to create a tidy wound [debridement].
+The correct management of untidy wounds is wound excision of all devitalized tissue to create a tidy wound [debridement].
 The purpose is to convert a tidy wound into clean enough to let it heal by secondary intention.

 Some wounds may require multiple sessions of debridement.

-Bruise, Contusion and Hematoma
+Bruise, Contusion, and Hematoma

 Hematomas carry a danger of secondary infection.

-Blunt injuries can also result in sat separation in subcutaneous tissue causing an indentation for prolonged period.
+Blunt injuries can also result in sat separation in subcutaneous tissue causing an indentation for a prolonged period.